 In 2019 Roxley not only released Brass Birmingham, but also reprinted the original under the name of Brass Lancashire.
 This was great news for fans of economic games, as Wallace’s game of the industrial revolution is highly regarded.
 But it also opened the question: Which one is best?
 And why?

 Last week I played the most gruelling match of Terraforming Mars I’ve ever had.
 It took seven hours, used thousands of cards and had a massive board that covered the whole table.
 It was the GIGA variant, a fan-made expansion combining a deluge of unofficial content.
-This is the kind of experience made for fanatics like myself.
+This is the kind of experience made for fanatics like me.
 How did it go?